 Configuring general settings

-- Click Reports > General settings on the quick-access menu.
+- Click Reports > Report builder > General settings on the Site administration menu.

 - Configure the settings to your preferences.

 *Reports saved to the file system are saved in the name format Export file system root path/username/report.ext where username is an internal username of the user who owns the scheduled report, report' is the name of the scheduled report with non-alpha-numeric characters removed, and ext is the appropriate export file name extension.

 |Format export options||You can decide which formats you wish to enable for exporting results from reports.
 See you in the Export options section.||-|

 |Export to file system||Exporting to file system allows reports to be saved to a directory on the web server's file system, instead of only emailing the report to the user scheduling the report.
 This can be useful when the report needs to be accessed by an external system automation, and the report directory might have SFTP access enabled.||Reports saved to the file system are saved as Export file system root path/username/report.ext where username is an internal username of a user who owns the scheduled report, report is the name of the scheduled report with non alpha-numeric characters removed, and ext is the appropriate export file name extension.|

 |File export path|